MaSe69/dssb/index.md

 Comparing the implementation in at least two languages is necessary to get closer to the 'true nature' of dataframes.

 # Beauty and Dataframes

+**Beautiful dataframes** comprise the technical means of dataframes and their data of domain knowledge shaped to perfection.

 ### The Idea of Beauty in Other Areas

 The point here is to apply the idea of beauty from other areas to dataframes.